 Ontology used for creating a reference dataset will typically contain several classes (entity types).
-After creating the reference dataset and before starting to work with data, you need to tell TopBraid EDG what reference data will be in the dataset.
+After creating a reference dataset and before starting to work with data, you need to tell TopBraid EDG what type of reference data will be in the dataset.
 This is done by identifying the “main entity” for a dataset.
 In our example, it is

 Airport class.
 There are two ways to set the main entity initially.

 - If the main entity is unset, clicking on Codes tab to access to edit application will trigger TopBraid EDG to ask you for the main entity class.